How much does a charity website cost?

 - Privacy page which is a legal requirement in the UK and EU.
 This will cover how you share data, any cookie consent details and other things to do with data collected from visitors.

 - About page can be a really useful page as it will describe the history and foundations of the community group or charity.
-It’s here that you start to build out the ethos and reason for being of the group.
+It’s here that you start to build out the ethos of the group.

 - Donations page, even if you are using a website to raise awareness of a cause of inform people of an issue, what charity doesn’t need more income?
 Always have a donations page where people can give.
 This need not be an expensive situation.
 A simple Paypal button can take donations for you at a relatively low cost compared to banking and credit cards company fees.